ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Set-your-tracker-to-point-at-the-Clojure-collector-endpoint.md

 Now that you've set up your Clojure collector, you need to configure your tracker to send event data to it.

-Assuming you're using the [Javascript tracker][javascript-tracker], you'll need to modify your Javascript tracking tags to set the correct end point.
+Assuming you're using the [JavaScript tracker][javascript-tracker], you'll need to modify your JavaScript tracking tags to set the correct end point.
 The standard tracking tags look as follows:

 ```html
 <!-- Snowplow starts plowing -->